tomm00se/Record-Management-System-Project/README.md

 ### Operating Systems

-The MVP of the Travel Agent Portal is currently designed exclusively as a desktop application for macOS, with future plans to support Windows 10 and 11.
+The MVP of the Travel Agent Portal is currently developed as a desktop application for macOS, with future plans to support Windows 10 and 11.

 ### System Structure